 Generally, though, credit approvals require more than good credit scores.
 Nevertheless, if you have the underwriting requirements, you’re going to have access to better loan and funding products with a good credit score (from adding positive tradelines) than if you did not.
 You’ll also likely reduce your interest rates.

 Primary tradelines are often required.

-In addition to the underwriting stuff above, there is a “two tradeline minimum” for mortgage.
+In addition to the underwriting stuff above, there is a “two tradeline minimum” for a mortgage.
 In this case, authorized user tradelines do not satisfy this requirement.
 So, unless you have two of your own (or “primary”) tradelines, adding authorized user accounts to increase your credit score is useless for securing that mortgage.
 This is why some tradeline companies lie to you and advertise: “we have primary tradelines for sale.”
 They don’t.
 No one does.

 Lenders are smart and balance the issues well.

 You’re not going to load up a credit report and walk away with cash… it’s isn’t going to happen.
 If you have a legitimate need, ability to repay, with collateral and you have a reasonable amount authorized user accounts to boost your credit scores, you’ll be fine.
-Here’s Fannie Mae’s underwriting guidelines for authorized user tradelines:
+Here are Fannie Mae’s underwriting guidelines for authorized user tradelines:

-As you can see, they use their brain and – so long as you’re not abusing the process – they will determine that “the [authorized user] information reported on the credit report is an accurate reflection of the borrower’s credit history.”
+As you can see, they use their brain, and – so long as you’re not abusing the process – they will determine that “the [authorized user] information reported on the credit report is an accurate reflection of the borrower’s credit history.”